TheNewNormal/kube-solo-osx/README.md

 Includes [Helm](https://helm.sh) - The Kubernetes Package Manager

+**New:** Includes an option to install [Deis open source PaaS](http://deis.io/overview/) v2 alpha which works on top of Kubernetes

+**New:** Since v0.3.2 the App is based on [corectl](https://github.com/TheNewNormal/corectl) which brings more stablity to the App.

-Kube-Solo App can be used together with [CoreOS VM App](https://github.com/TheNewNormal/coreos-osx) which allows to build Docker containers and has a private local Docker registry which is accesable from Kube-Solo App.
+Kube-Solo App can be used together with [CoreOS VM App](https://github.com/TheNewNormal/coreos-osx) which allows to build Docker containers and has a private local Docker registry v2 which is accessible from Kube-Solo App.

-**New** v0.3.2 is based on [corectl](https://github.com/TheNewNormal/corectl) which brings more stablity to the App.

 ![Kube-Solo](kube-solo-osx.png "Kubernetes-Solo")